rrwiren/Getting_and_Cleaning_Data_Course_Project/README.md

 ## Description of files

-README.md - this file
+1. run_analysis.R - the actual R script containing all the code to perform the analysis and produce the outcome

-average_data.txt - outcome of run_analysis.R script
+1. average_data.txt - the outcome of when running the run_analysis.R script, a tidy dataset according to instructions

-run_analysis.R - the actual R script
+1. README.md - this file

-CodeBook.md - explaining the different data sets
+1. CodeBook.md - a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data